 Permanent Radioactive Seed Implants

 Permanent seed implantation, also known as brachytherapy, involves the insertion of small, carefully spaced, radioactive pellets into the prostate.
-After implantation, the seeds emit a low but continuous energy over a period of two months, which accrues to a large total dose of radiation inside the prostate.
+After implantation, the seeds emit a low but continuous energy over a period of one to two months, which accrues to a large total dose of radiation inside the prostate.
 Seed implants are performed as an outpatient procedure, which takes about 60-90 minutes.

 CURE RATE AT 5 YEARS